Kinds of types in Scala

 members.foreach(consumer.consume) // works

-(top type) would be a type parameter of a consumer that consumes any value.
+By analogy with covariance and the bottom type Nothing, Any (the top type) would be the type parameter of a consumer that consumes any value.

-Covariance and contravariance are very important to the functional programming in Scala.
-They allow for intuitive behavior for the central element of function-as-a-first-class-citizen approach, that it function itself:
+Covariance and contravariance are very important to functional programming in Scala.
+They allow for intuitive behavior for the central element of the function-as-a-first-class-citizen approach, which is the function itself:

 trait Function[-A, +B] {